 In Malaysia, refugee and asylum-seeking children and youth are not allowed to attend government schools at any level.
 They can only access education through informal community-based learning centres supported by UNHCR and its partners.
-There are 143 learning centres located across Peninsular Malaysia recognised by UNHCR, but this does not mean that the learning centres or staff are receiving any financial support from UNHCR.
+There are some 150 learning centres located across Peninsular Malaysia recognised by UNHCR, but this does not mean that the learning centres or staff are receiving any financial support from UNHCR.

 To locate a learning centre nearest to you, please refer to the lists below of learning centres for refugees and asylum-seekers at each level of education.
 Each learning centre charges different fees and has different rules and policies for enrolment.
 Not all learning centres charge fees.
 Please contact learning centres directly to find out what their fees and policies are.
 Due to funding constraints, UNHCR is not able to provide financial assistance for school fees.